Featured Book

 Though we cannot give legal advice, our authors aren’t concerned about their coloring books’ titles.

-First, it’s our understanding that trademarks cannot be enforced retroactively.
-That is, no one can trademark “bold and easy” and then try to take down existing coloring books using that phrase, if they were published before the trademark application was filed.
+First, we believe that trademarks cannot be enforced retroactively.
+That is, no one can trademark “bold and easy” and then try to take down existing coloring books using that phrase.

 Also, per Justia, “Marks that are merely descriptive generally are not protected or accorded trademark rights.”